FedEx Supply Chain

 FedEx Supply Chain, formerly known as GENCO (General Commodities Warehouse & Distribution Co.) is a major third-party logistics (3PL) provider in the United States and Canada.
 It serves various industries, including: technology & electronics, retail & e-commerce, consumer & industrial goods, and healthcare industries.
 The company was founded in the year 1898 by Hyman Shear as H. Shear Trucking Company in Pittsburgh.
 Currently it is a subsidiary of FedEx.

 FedEx acquired the company in 2015 and re-branded it as FedEx Supply Chain in 2017.
 The company manages 130 Warehouse and Distribution Center operations in North America region with a total of 35 million square feet of warehouse space under its management.
 FedEx Supply Chain was recognized by Multichannel Merchant as a Top 3PL for 2018.

+On 1 July 2026, FedEx and CMA CGM announced that CMA CGM had agreed to acquire FedEx Supply Chain at an enterprise value of $1.4 billion.
+The acquisition is expected to close in 2026.